Skip to Main Content

 Featured

 College costs involve far more than just tuition, and some of those other expenses can be substantial.
-Housing, for example, often costs more than tuition.
+Housing is one of the biggest expenses, with average on-campus room and board totaling $13,310 at public four-year colleges in 2024-25, according to the College Board.

-Thankfully, financial aid does cover housing.
-And you have a few other options to help with the costs, too.
+Thankfully, FAFSA financial aid does cover housing, and you have a few other options to help with the costs, too.

 Financial aid can cover up to the cost of attendance

-You can use financial aid to cover your school’s cost of attendance, which could include both on-campus and off-campus housing.
-But limits apply to the amount of financial aid you can get.
-Your financial aid award also might not be enough to cover the full cost of attendance.
+You can use financial aid to cover your school's cost of attendance, which could include both on-campus and off-campus housing.
+But there are limits to how much aid you can receive, and your award might not cover all of your expenses.

 After you submit the FAFSA, your school will send you a financial aid award letter.
 This letter will detail the financial aid you qualify for, such as: